-In a normal heart, electrical signals that cause the heart to beat begin in the area known as the SA node, located in the right upper chamber (atrium) of the heart.
-The electrical signal goes from the SA node down to the AV (atrioventricular) node which is between the atria and the lower chambers of the heart (the ventricles).
+In a normal heart, electrical signals that cause the heart to beat begin in the area known as the sinoatrial (SA) node, located in the right upper chamber (atrium) of the heart.
+The electrical signal goes from the SA node down to the atrioventricular (AV) node which is between the atria and the lower chambers of the heart (the ventricles).
 The AV node slows down the electrical impulse so that the ventricles have time to fill with blood before contracting.

-In WPW, the electrical signals travel along an extra, abnormal pathway that go around the AV node.
+In WPW, the electrical signals travel along an extra, abnormal pathway that goes around the AV node.
 This causes the signals to be unregulated and to arrive at the ventricles too soon.
 The signals often alert the ventricles to contract abnormally.
 As a result, the heart beats much faster than normal.

 The extra pathway is caused by abnormal growth of tissue that connects the heart’s chambers.
 This occurs in the embryo—during the first 8 weeks after conception.

 Electrical Conduction System of the Heart

 Copyright © Nucleus Medical Media, Inc.

 Some people with WPW syndrome never have tachyarrhythmia and its associated symptoms.
 In those who do, symptoms usually begin between ages 11-50.
-The frequency and severity of the tachyarrhythmia varies from one person to another and may be associated with any or all of these symptoms:
+The frequency and severity of the tachyarrhythmia varies from 1 person to another and may be associated with any or all of these symptoms:

 In rare cases, a person will go into cardiac arrest and lose consciousness.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 If you are having a tachyarrhythmia due to WPW syndrome, you will have normal or low blood pressure and a heart rate of 150-250 beats per minute.
 (A normal heart rate is 60-100 beats per minute.)